sanjayr33/sanjayr33/README.md

 ### About Me 🌐
-Versatile tech professional with a B.Tech in AI & Data Science, skilled in Full Stack development (Django, HTML/CSS, JavaScript, REST APIs) and data analytics (Python, SQL, Excel).
-Experienced in building secure web apps, database management, and creating visual insights with Power BI and Tableau.
-Strong in troubleshooting, modular design, predictive modeling, and trend forecasting, with proven ability to deliver data-driven solutions in agile teams.
+"Dynamic developer and analyst with hands-on experience in building scalable web applications and delivering actionable insights.
+Passionate about solving real-world problems with technology and data."

 ### Tech Toolbox 🛠️
 - **Languages:** Python, SQL, JavaScript, R